Best NFT Wallets of 2023

 Types of NFT Wallet

 NFT wallets can generally be categorized as “hot” (software) or “cold” wallets.
 Software storage platforms are those that are always connected to the internet.
 On the other hand, cold wallets are offline; hence, you only connect them to the internet when you want to transact.
-There are three broad segments that fall under either software or cold wallets.
+Three broad segments fall under either software or cold wallets.

 Classification of Software Wallets